SultanMammadov/EU-Park-s-Business-Problems/README.md

 **Figure_3.** "Correlation Matrix of all variables"

+**Feature engineering:**

+Feature engineering was applied to transform categorical variables into numerical format suitable for machine learning models.
+Days of the week were mapped to ordered numerical values from 1 (Monday) to 7 (Sunday), preserving their natural sequence.
+Label Encoding was then applied to the remaining categorical columns — Attraction, Rain, and Date — converting each unique category into a corresponding numerical value.
+This step ensures that the model can interpret and process all variables effectively, as most algorithms require numerical input.
+Together, these transformations prepare the dataset for reliable and accurate model training.

 **1st Model:** XGBRegressor:

 The graph below shows the predictions of the XGB Regressor compared to the actual values.